Open-Science-Community-Saudi-Arabia/OSCSA_Website/CONTRIBUTING.md

 - Create a new branch
 link on how to create a new branch: https://www.freecodecamp.org/news/how-to-create-a-local-git-branch/

--Open the index.html file then use the shortcut [shift+alt+b] to see the website in your browser
+- Open the index.html file then use the shortcut [shift+alt+b] to see the website in your browser

 -Go through the website and think of ways tha you can contribute to the website i.e